When Is the Best Time to Focus on Cancer Nutrition?

 People sometimes imagine they need to be more settled, more focused, or more "ready" before starting nutrition support so they can give it "proper attention".

 But it doesn't work like that.
-There is no big switch to flip, no overhaul to brace for, and no expectation that you suddenly do things differently overnight.
+There isn't a 'big switch to flip', no overhaul to brace for, and no expectation that you suddenly do things differently overnight.
 Good nutrition support meets you exactly where you are - preparing for treatment, in the middle of it, in a busy week, in uncertainty, or on a day when your energy is low.

 The guidance adapts to your symptoms, your routines, your capacity, and your life.
 For many people, the most sustainable changes are small and steady.
 For others, bigger shifts feel right, and that can be supported too.